geekyinsights/technical-writing/pages/refactor/index.md

 num_processor = SimpleImputer(strategy="mean", add_indicator=True)
 ```

-In order to be able to use the values they must be transformed into numerical values.
-You can use [column transformer](https://scikit-learn.org/stable/modules/generated/sklearn.compose.make_column_transformer.html) to transform all columns using the code below.
+In order to be able to use the values the data must be transformed into numerical values.
+You can use [column transformer](https://scikit-learn.org/stable/modules/generated/sklearn.compose.make_column_transformer.html) to transform all columns data using the code below.

 ```py